 “But the one thing I must get across to anyone is that when we changed the captaincy it wasn’t a reaction to something we thought was wrong, it was my own feeling that the pressure had to be spread more evenly throughout the group.
 I think George is a young man who can take a lot of pressure.”

-Wales' Brennan Johnson (right) with Wanderers' Josh Sheehan (left) Wales' Brennan Johnson (right) with Wanderers' Josh Sheehan (left) (Image: PA) Josh Sheehan wore the captain’s armband for Wales in the summer, leading his country into a friendly against Luxembourg.
+Wales' Brennan Johnson (right) with Wanderers' Josh Sheehan (left) Wales' Brennan Johnson (right) with Wanderers' Josh Sheehan (left) (Image: PA) Josh Sheehan wore the captain’s armband for Wales in the summer, leading his country into a friendly against Gibraltar.

 The midfielder treasured the experience but he believes the job at Wanderers is conducted largely out of the public eye, and that responsibilities are shared across the team once a match begins.